Back

 Businesses often turn to freelancers because they usually charge less than agencies do.
 But nothing is perfect, there are risks involved:

 It’s nice to work with a dev agency because all these risks are minimized.
 If you choose a software development partner with long-term experience and a decent reputation, it is likely they have credible employees, streamlined communication, and standard documents.
-Such mobile app development partnership might bring fruitful results.
+Meaning this mobile app development partnership should deliver fruitful results.

 However, an agency being a registered company is not a cure-all.
-Finding a reliable software development outsourcing partner who you can entrust with your development will take time and effort.
+Finding the reliable software development outsourcing partner who, you can entrust with your development will take time and effort.
 You need to be prepared to talk everything through, remember to ask the key questions, and pay attention to the potential pros and cons of doing business with them.

-Before searching for software development companies, you should see the full picture of three fundamental aspects: what your project will accomplish, how much money it will require, and how long it will take to complete.
+Before searching for software development companies, you should see the full picture, specifically three fundamental aspects: what your project will accomplish, how much money it will require, and how long it will take to complete.

 First off, decide on your project goals and how you are going to achieve them.
 Ask yourself, what problems your future app solves.
 Once you clearly understand its value, find the way to approach it, set clear tasks and deliverables.

 While choosing specific features to include, think not only about the technical part but about the logic behind the app’s functionality as well.
-Developers aren’t meant to understand the principles of some specific analysis in the field of real estate or telemedicine, for example.
+Developers don’t need to understand the principles of some specific analysis in the field of real estate or telemedicine, for example.
 So it’s the client who provides the information, while developers are taking care of the app’s features.

 Secondly, set a clear timeline for the project.
 Determine when you want the project to be completed and identify any critical milestones along the way.
 Consider potential factors that may affect your timeline, such as complexity of the project or regulatory requirements.
 This way you’ll be able to track the progress and make adjustments if needed.